fdv/running-elasticsearch-fun-profit/004-cluster-design/004-cluster-design.md

 There's 2 things about elasticity when you design your cluster.

 The first one is horizontal scaling.
 You can build a cluster with virtually an infinity of hosts, depending on your needs and the bottleneck you face.
-Sometimes, running your dataset on a lot of small machines will provide bette performances than using a few large hosts.
+Sometimes, running your dataset on a lot of small machines will provide better performances than using a few large hosts.
 Sometimes, running on medium hosts with lots of disks is better.
 And sometimes, you'll need gonzo CPU but storage and memory won't be a problem.

 The other one is index sharding.
 Elasticsearch divides indexes in physical spaces called shards.
 They allow you to easily split the data between hosts, but there's a drawback as the number of shards is defined at index creation.
 Elasticsearch default is 5 shards per index, but only your workload will help you to define the right number of shards.
 Thankfully, there's a way to scale existing indexes in production using reindexing and index aliases.